This site requires a more recent version of Adobe Flash Player to function properly.

 Career Services North America

 - Career Services North America Revenue: This figure has declined over the past few years and stood at $437 million in 2014.
-We expect Monster's business to revive and forecast this figure to reach $500 million by the end of our forecast period.
+We expect Monster's business to decline further in 2015 owing to recent trends and then stabilize over our forecast period.
 However, if Monster can plug the major gaps in its business model and create a service that can effectively compete with LinkedIn, its revenues in North America can increase substantially.
-If the figure jumps to $650 million by the end of our forecast period, there can be 20% upside to our price estimate for Monster.
+If the figure jumps to $600 million by the end of our forecast period, there can be 20% upside to our price estimate for Monster.

 Career Services International

 - Career Services International Revenue: Monster has struggled internationally, and has exited some unprofitable markets.
 Due to significant restructuring, it now hopes to focus on key markets and grow its business.
-We expect the company's international career services revenues to increase from $269 million in 2014 to $285 million by the end of our forecast period.
-However, there can be close to 10% upside to our price estimate if this figure jumps to $430 million instead.
+We expect the company's International Career Services revenues to fall in 2015 due to restructuring and FX headwinds and then increase slightly over our forecast horizon .
+However, there can be close to 10% upside to our price estimate if this figure jumps to $350 million instead.

 Monster operates Monster.com, an online job search portal that connects employers with job seekers.
 Monster has local presence in all the primary job markets of North America and Internationally (primarily Europe and Asia).
 In each geography, the company makes money from two sources: